Funding & Policies

 There are a variety of fellowships available for economics students.

-- Warwick Fellowship: This fellowship is intended to recruit outstanding new students to the Economics PhD program.
+The Warwick Fellowship is intended to recruit outstanding new students to the economics PhD program.
 One award is made per academic year.
 All admitted students are automatically considered for this fellowship.

-- Sandor Fellowship: This fellowship is awarded to outstanding students with an interest in environmental economics.
+The Sandor Fellowship is awarded to outstanding students with an interest in environmental economics.

-- Additional information about the DOVE and other fellowship opportunities for students from underrepresented populations can be found on the Office for Diversity in Graduate Education website.
+Additional information about the DOVE and other fellowship opportunities for students from underrepresented populations can be found on the Graduate School Diversity Office website.